system76/takehome_web_be/README.md

 ### Your Notes

-TODO: Please leave us any notes about your experience with this challenge here.
+_TODO: Please leave us any notes about your experience with this challenge here._

 ### Time Spent

-_Give us a rough estimate of the time you spent working on the test.
+_TODO: Give us a rough estimate of the time you spent working on the test.
 If you spent time learning in order to do this project please feel free to let us know that too.
 This makes sure that we are evaluating your work fairly and in context.
 It also gives us the opportunity to learn and adjust our process if needed._

 ### Assumptions

-_Did you find yourself needing to make assumptions to complete this?
+_TODO: Did you find yourself needing to make assumptions to complete this?
 If so, what were they, and how did they impact your design/code?_

 ### Production Readiness

-_Provide us with some notes about what you would do next if you had more time.
+_TODO: Provide us with some notes about what you would do next if you had more time.
 Are there additional features that you would want to add?
 Specific improvements to the code you would make?
 Any additional testing or documentation?_